Alumnus Kuba paves his way to stardom

 The Children follows the lives of these children and the adults that were given the responsibility of looking after them.

-Whilst studying at All Saints’ Academy, Jakub was actively involved in Performing Arts, taking Drama at GCSE-level and gaining lead roles in the Academy’s musical productions of Little Shop of Horrors (playing the role of Mr Mushnick) and Loserville (playing the role of Michael Dork).
-Jakub was known for his animated, confident performances and full commitment to his roles.
-After finishing his GCSEs, Jakub fought off stiff competition to attend drama school at BOA (Birmingham Ormiston Academy).
+Whilst studying at All Saints’ Academy, Kuba was actively involved in Performing Arts, taking Drama at GCSE-level and gaining lead roles in the Academy’s musical productions of Little Shop of Horrors (playing the role of Mr Mushnick) and Loserville (playing the role of Michael Dork).
+Kuba was known for his animated, confident performances and full commitment to his roles.
+After finishing his GCSEs, Kuba fought off stiff competition to attend drama school at BOA (Birmingham Ormiston Academy).

 Thomas Kretschmann (The Pianist, King Kong & Avengers: Age of Ultron)